mcci-catena/stm32l0_pwrtest/README.md

 This is a simple test program for experimenting with and verifying power management on STM32L0 boards.

+## Building

+This program requires the [Catena-Arduino-Platform](https://github.com/mcci-catena/Catena-Arduino-Platform) (and the associated libraries).

+It's easier to do testing on the Catena 4810.

 ## Setup with 4801

 1. Attach an ST-LINK-2 to the SWD pins of the 4801 using jumpers.